sandrotruttmann/hypo_fault_imaging/README.md

 # Hypocenter-based 3D Imaging of Active Faults

-The code in this repository allows to image active faults in 3D based on relatively relocated hypocenter datasets after the method presented by Truttmann et al. (2023).
+The code in this repository allows to image active faults in 3D based on relatively relocated hypocenter datasets after the method presented in Truttmann et al. (2023) (https://doi.org/10.1029/2023JB026352).

 ## Scientific publication
 If you use the code in this repository please cite the following scientific publication:
 - Truttmann, S., Diehl, T., Herwegh, M. (2023).
 Hypocenter-based 3D Imaging of Active Faults: Method and Applications in the Southwestern Swiss Alps.
-JGR, DOI xxx.
+Journal of Geophysical Research: Solid Earth, https://doi.org/10.1029/2023JB026352.

 ## Installation
 To make this code work on your machine you can simply clone this repository.